a7ul/blog/src/pages/graphql-auth/index.md

 Lets take few scenarios.

-## Apollo Server
+## apollo-server (Apollo Server)

-If you are using an Apollo Server to run your application, you could authenticate the user in the context layer like so:
+If you are using the standalone Apollo Server to run your application, you could authenticate the user in the context layer like so:

 ```js
 import { ApolloServer } from 'apollo-server';